Flowers Bread

 By |

-Flowers Bread Route For Sale – Williamsburg, Virginia
+Flowers Bread Route For Sale – Multnomah County, Oregon

-Flowers Bread Route distributorship for sale in the Williamsburg, Virginia region for $110,000!
-Company related financing available with an estimated $35,000 down.
+Flowers Bread Route distributorship for sale in the Portland and Gresham, Oregon region for $145,000!
+Company related financing available with an estimated $60,000 down.
 In addition, a 10% cash reserve of the selling price will be required.
-This route currently has an estimated $476,580 per year in sales and nets $80,028!
+This route is currently grossing an estimated $530,795 per year in sales and nets $84,434!
 Distributorship and “protected territory” are purchased through current independent distributor and contracted through Flowers Baking Co.
-Flowers currently distributes its well-known brands of Nature’s Own, Sunbeam, Cobblestone Bread, Butterkrust, Dave’s Killer Bread, and much more!
-This route has 20 accounts and delivers to grocery stores and variety stores.
+Flowers currently distributes its well-known brands of Nature’s Own, Cobblestone Bread, Dave’s Killer Bread, and much more!
+This route has 10 accounts and delivers to popular grocery stores.
+This is a well established route with growth opportunity!
 Turnkey business backed by a publicly traded company on the NYSE!
 For a video presentation of this listing GO HERE.

 Frequently Asked Questions: